ese3500/final-project-sid-s-kids/README.md

 - Interfacing with the voltage measurement sensors, reading and processing the sensor data to make real-time decisions.
 - Managing user inputs and displaying relevant system parameters on an output interface.
 - Sending gate pulses in a timely and rapid manner
+- All these functions will likely require 3 timers (which the ATmega has)

 The hardware will use an LCD display panel to show critical system parameters, such as: